|

 - SAMANTHA:

-American name of unknown origin, used as a feminine
+American name of uncertain origin, probably intended to be a feminine

 - SAMANYA: